LizzyParkerPannell/Untargeted_metabolomics_workflow/content/08_Data-archiving-citation/01_Sharing-metabolomics-data.en.md

 to formatting your data in an appropriate way allowing it to form part of a larger data set of metabolite information.
 Some journals will have specific guidelines on which repository to use.

-> :clock: Set aside time at the start of your project for submitting your data to a repository.
+> :alarm_clock: Set aside time at the start of your project for submitting your data to a repository.
 It's not optional!